 Figure 4: Glass eel fyke net anchored along the bank of the Sabaki Estuary facing seaward

+The nets were checked at dawn and the catch was transferred to a bucket containing water drawn from the estuary at each sampling site.

+3.4 Sorting, identification and Measurement of the Catch

-The nets were checked at dawn and the catch was transferred to a bucket of estuary water.
-Contents from the bucket was then be sieved through 500mm mesh net and the catch sorted to species.
-Fish were measured for total and standard length (to the nearest 0.1 cm) on a fish length measuring board and weighed on an electronic top loading balance (to the nearest 0.1g).
-Juvenile anguillid eels captured were measured for total length only (to the nearest 0.1 cm), their life stage identified from their external body pigmentation.
-Juvenile anguillid eels with colourless body pigmentation were classified as glass eels while those with pigmentation were identified as elvers and data recorded.
-Juvenile anguillid samples were then stored in sampling bottles, in 99% absolute ethanol for further morphological identification at the Kenya Marine Research Institute (KEMFRI) laboratories.
-In the laboratory, specimens of juvenile anguillid eels sex was determined by observing their tail pigmentation, under a microscope (Stemi 305, Carl Zeiss Microscopy GmbH, Germany) at 2x magnification and individual photographs taken using ZEN imaging software (Carl Zeiss Microscopy GmbH).
-Identification was done according to (Revelliac et al.,2009) protocol.
-Additionally, eye morphometrics were measured both vertically and horizontally under a microscope using ZEN software at x 2 for all glass eels and x 1 for all elvers and recorded in micrometers (µm).
+The contents in the bucket weresieved through 500 mm mesh net and the catch sorted to species.
+Fish (except juvenile anguilid eels) were measured for total and standard length (to the nearest 0.1 cm) on a fish length measuring board and weighed to the nearest 0.1g on an electronic top loading balance.
+Juvenile anguillid eels captured were measured for total length only (to the nearest 0.1 cm) and their life stage identified from based on external body pigmentation as follows: those with colourless body pigmentation were classified as glass eels, while those with pigmentation were identified as elvers.
+Juvenile anguillid samples were then stored in sampling bottles, in 99% absolute ethanol and transported to Kenya Marine Research Institute (KEMFRI) laboratories for further morphological characterization to enable sexing and species identification.
+In the laboratory, juvenile anguillid eels were sexed by observing their tail pigmentation under a microscope (Stemi 305, Carl Zeiss Microscopy GmbH, Germany) at x 2 magnification and individual photographs taken using ZEN imaging software (Carl Zeiss Microscopy GmbH).
+So how were females distinguished from males?
+Indicate also the reason for taking individual photographs.
+Identification to species??? was done according to Revelliac et al., (2009) protocol. (provide the protocol in the main text or as an appendix where the reader can refer to Eye morphometrics (in micrometers, µm). were measured both vertically and horizontally under a microscope using ZEN software at x 2 magnification for all glass eels and x 1 magnification for all elvers and data recorded what was the purpose of taking eye diameter vertically?
+And horizontally? – can you provide a sketch of these dimensions for the reader to easily follow?

-Establishing whether physiochemical parameters and lunar cycle influence the abundance of juvenile anguillid eels.
+Physiochemical parameters and lunar cycle data .

 During retrieval of the catch, data on physicochemical parameters were obtained using a hand-held water quality meter.
-At each sampling region; SBE1, SBE2, SBE3 and SBE4, the water quality meter was lowered in water adjacent to the deployed sampling fyke net, as seen in figure 5 and the reading recorded.
+At each sampling region; SBE1, SBE2, SBE3 and SBE4, the water quality meter was lowered in water adjacent to the deployed sampling fyke net, as seen in Figure 5 and the readings recorded.

 Lunar phases were categorized into five groups, which were full moon, waning gibbous, last quarter moon, first quarter moon and waning crescent moon and new moon.
 Daily moon phase data as well, moonset and moon rising timings were obtained from Vitalii.,(2019) and data recorded.